Ken Fox's Great Statues of Auburn

 The other outlying statue is Fox's "Chinese Coolie," an old Asian man in a conical hat pushing a wheelbarrow.
 It was moved from Fox's parking lot in 1989 to the other side of I-80 at the old train station and Chamber of Commerce building.

 Fox has kept his naked and minimally clad works closer to home.
 He paid tribute to the female form with his statue "Freedom of Prayer," a kneeling, nude young woman with her arms clasped skyward.
-Though smaller than most of the others, it claims a special spot right next to the entrance to his Family Dentistry practice.
+Though smaller than most of the others, it claims a special spot right next to the entrance to his Family Dentistry practice (the practice has since transferred to a new dentist, judging by the sign).

 The folks at the Chamber of Commerce told us the woman who originally posed for Fox worked in his office -- and she objected to recent calls by townspeople for the statues to be clothed.